The Quantum Disciple

 The Accuracy: This is not a vague guess.
 It is a mathematical lock to the specific era, and arguably the specific week, of Jesus's passion.

-The prophecy of Daniel 9 is not open-ended; it has a built-in expiration date.
-The text requires the Messiah to appear before the Legion fires burned the Temple.
-This leaves a historical binary: Either the window closed in 70 AD without a Messiah, leaving the prophecy unfulfilled, or the Messiah arrived within the window, exactly as predicted, but was not recognized at the time.
+The prophecy in Daniel 9 is not open-ended; it has a built-in deadline.
+The Messiah had to appear before the Temple was destroyed.
+So we are left with two possibilities: Either the window closed in 70 AD with no Messiah (and the prophecy was not fulfilled), or the Messiah did arrive in that window, as predicted, but was not recognized at the time.

-This is the most fascinating piece of data I have found.
-It doesn't come from the New Testament; it comes from the Babylonian Talmud, the central text of Rabbinic Judaism.
+This is one of the most striking pieces of evidence.
+It does not come from the New Testament; it comes from the Babylonian Talmud, the central text of rabbinic Judaism.

-On Yom Kippur, the High Priest performed the "Scapegoat" ritual (Leviticus 16).
-He would take a strip of crimson wool and divide it.
+On Yom Kippur, the High Priest did the "scapegoat" ritual (Leviticus 16).
+He took a strip of crimson wool and divided it.

-* Piece A: Was tied to the horns of the Scapegoat, which was sent into the wilderness to carry the sins away.
+One piece was tied to the horns of the scapegoat, which was sent into the wilderness to carry the sins away.

-* Piece B: Was tied to the door of the Sanctuary (or sometimes a rock in the wilderness, communicated by signal flags).
+The other piece was tied to the door of the sanctuary (or sometimes a rock in the wilderness, with signal flags).

-Based on Isaiah 1:18 ("Though your sins are like scarlet, they shall be as white as snow"), the expectation was that at the moment the goat was pushed off the cliff in the desert—signaling the sins were gone—the wool on the Temple door would miraculously bleach white.
+Based on Isaiah 1:18 ("Though your sins are like scarlet, they shall be as white as snow"), people expected that when the goat was pushed off the cliff in the desert—meaning the sins were carried away—the wool on the Temple door would turn white.

 A skeptic might ask: "Maybe the priests just dipped it in bleach?
 Maybe it was a chemical trick to control the masses?"